 He also worked with the following stage directors: Vera Bertinetti, Giacomo Battiato, Giancarlo Cobelli, Ruggero Cappuccio, Ugo Gregoretti, Peter Clough, Ken Rea, Dino Partesano, Constantin Costa-Gavras, Mariano Rigillo, Lorenzo Salveti, and with musicians, Salvatore Accardo, Riccardo Muti and Roberto De Simone.

 He has also collaborated as director with the Education Department of the National Archaeological Museum of Naples.
 He worked as stage movement director, mime artist and stage director at the Teatro di San Carlo in Naples, Teatro alla Scala in Milan, Teatro Comunale of Bologna, Teatro Vittorio Emanuele opera house in Messina, Rossini Opera Festival in Pesaro, Teatro Sociale opera house in Rovigo, Teatro Francesco Stabile in Potenza, the Teatro dell’Aquila opera house in Fermo, the Yusupov Theatre in St. Petersburg, the Festival dei Due Mondi in Spoleto and the National Theatre of Strasbourg.

-Since 1991 he has been collaborating with Prof. Marco De Marinis and the Department of Arts, Music and Performing Arts (DAMS) of the University of Bologna to lead seminars, workshops, video and discussion sessions and conferences.
+Since 1991 he has been collaborating with Professor Marco De Marinis and the Department of Arts of the University of Bologna to lead seminars, workshops, video and discussion sessions and conferences.
 He has also led corporeal mime workshops in Eugenio Barba’s Eurasian Theatre study sessions.